Florune/florune-documentation/src/security_and_privacy.md

 # Security and Privacy

-At Contract Foundry, your privacy and security are our highest priorities.
+At Florune, your privacy and security are our highest priorities.
 We are committed to protecting your personal information and empowering you with full control over your data.

 ### Data Minimalism and Transparency

 We follow a strict policy of data minimalism.
-Contract Foundry does **not collect, store, or process any personal information** such as names, email addresses, phone numbers, government IDs, wallet keys, biometric data, or user behavior.
+Florune does **not collect, store, or process any personal information** such as names, email addresses, phone numbers, government IDs, wallet keys, biometric data, or user behavior.
 Your privacy is respected at every step.

 ### Local Control of Identity and Keys